 References can be added to a Zotero library in many different ways: directly from databases, journal websites, Google Scholar, or a library's catalog, by reference file import (for example from an EndNote library), by dragging in PDFs from your hard drive, and by entering them manually.

 Many people like to know the pros and cons between the various citation management software choices before they start using a particular tool.
 Here is a brief overview of the differences between Zotero, EndNote, and Mendeley.
-A more lengthy comparison between EndNote, Mendeley, and Zotero is attached if you are interested.
+A more in-depth comparison between EndNote, Mendeley, and Zotero is attached if you are interested.

 |Cost||Free||Free||Free for OSU Students through IS software licensing program; faculty/staff purchase annual license|